 Price: Php 910 via Agoda.com

-Clean and airy rooms, spacious lounge, a kitchen complete with everything you need to prepare meals, including several sets of clean showers are what make Osaka Guesthouse your home away from home.
+Clean and airy rooms, a spacious lounge, a kitchen complete with everything you need to prepare meals, including several sets of clean showers, are what make Osaka Guesthouse your home away from home.

 - Osaka Hana Hostel

 Location: 1 Chome-8-4 Nishishinsaibashi, Chuo, Osaka, Osaka Prefecture 542-0086, Japan